November 14, 1956

 The Knesset debates Prime Minister David Ben-Gurion’s announcement that Israeli troops will withdraw from Sinai after the 1956 Suez War.

-Ben-Gurion read the entirety of President Eisenhower’s letter as part of his radio address and included his reply to the President in which he stated, “In view of the United Nations resolutions regarding the withdrawal of foreign troops from Egypt and the creation of an international force, we will upon the conclusion of satisfactory arrangements with the United Nations in connection with the international forces entering the Suez Canal area, withdraw our forces.”
+Ben-Gurion read the entirety of Eisenhower’s letter as part of his radio address and included his reply to the president, in which he stated, “In view of the United Nations resolutions regarding the withdrawal of foreign troops from Egypt and the creation of an international force, we will upon the conclusion of satisfactory arrangements with the United Nations in connection with the international forces entering the Suez Canal area withdraw our forces.”

-Also speaking in the Knesset on the 14th was Aryeh Ben Eliezer of the Herut party.
-Ben Eliezer was critical of the Prime Minister’s radio address and accused him of a complete turnaround in regards to his views on Israeli troops in the Sinai.
-The Prime Minister had in his radio address, in his opinion, reversed the decision of the Knesset which had approved of his initial stance of not removing Israeli troops.
-Ben Eliezer expressed that without a negotiated peace process, Israel should not withdraw its troops.
-Withdrawal would only embolden Nasser and Ben Eliezer pointed out that the Egyptian leader was acting, “as if he were the victor, trying to adapt the UN resolutions to his needs and plans, and proving that his plans to attack Israel at some other time are still in effect.”
+Also speaking in the Knesset is Aryeh Ben Eliezer of the Herut party.
+Ben Eliezer criticizes the prime minister’s radio address and accuses him of a complete turnaround in regard to his views on Israeli troops in the Sinai.
+Ben Eliezer says the radio address reversed the decision of the Knesset not to remove Israeli troops, in line with the original position of Ben-Gurion.
+Ben Eliezer says that without a negotiated peace process, Israel should not withdraw its troops because withdrawal would only embolden Egyptian President Gamal Abdel Nasser.
+Ben Eliezer points out that the Egyptian leader is acting “as if he were the victor, trying to adapt the U.N. resolutions to his needs and plans, and proving that his plans to attack Israel at some other time are still in effect.”